cypress-io/cypress-documentation/source/guides/references/error-messages.md

 - Browser name
 - Major browser version

+Please review {% url "environment variables" environment-variables %} documentation to learn more.

 ## {% fa fa-exclamation-triangle red %} Cannot parallelize tests in this group

 You passed the `--parallel` flag, but this run group was originally created without the `--parallel` flag.

-You can not use the `--parallel` flag with this group.
+You can not use the {% "`--parallel`" cypress-run-parallel %} flag with this group.

 Please review {% url "grouping test runs" parallelization#Grouping-test-runs %} documentation to learn more.